0xTranqui/lostandfound-zora-marketplace/README.md

 # Lost & Found NFT Marketplace Powered by ZORA ☼☽

-### A starter kit for creating your own NFT collection + marketplace on top of ZORA public marketplace protocols.
+### A starter-kit for creating your own NFT collection + marketplace on top of ZORA public marketplace protocols.
 OpeNsEa who ???
 \

-🏄‍♂️ Quick Start
+## Introduction - What Are We Doing Here ?

+\

+## 🏄‍♂️ Getting Started - IDE Setup + Environment Variables

 > clone the repo
 ```